adelhassan6644/case_provider/ios/Pods/SDWebImage/README.md

 imageView.sd_setImage(with: URL(string: "http://www.domain.com/path/to/image.jpg"), placeholderImage: UIImage(named: "placeholder.png"))
 ```

-- For details about how to use the library and clear softwareCasaProviders, see [The detailed How to use](https://github.com/SDWebImage/SDWebImage/blob/master/Docs/HowToUse.md)
+- For details about how to use the library and clear examples, see [The detailed How to use](https://github.com/SDWebImage/SDWebImage/blob/master/Docs/HowToUse.md)

 ## Animated Images (GIF) support